OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-044.md

 ## Psalm 44:10

-> You cause us to turn back from the enemy,
+> You make us retreat from the enemy,
 > And those who hate us have taken spoils for themselves.

 ## Psalm 44:11